 An Indigenous Mapping Initiative

 Our mapping initiative is anchored on the remarkable work and precedence set by prior participatory mapping initiatives over the past decades.
 In these projects, indigenous peoples were trained in the use of handheld GPS units to record culturally important mapping points.
-The maps themselves, however, were often put together and created by partner organizations and NGOs with expertise in the highly complex mapping software.
-Media images associated with such projects, such as that of an indigenous elder in a red loincloth sitting in front of a laptop, belie the reality that computer literacy is extremely low among recently contacted indigenous groups.
+Particularly with projects involving recently contacted indigenous groups, the maps themselves are usually put together and created by partner organizations and NGOs with expertise in the highly complex mapping software.
+Media images associated with such projects, like a picture of an indigenous elder in a red loincloth in front of a laptop, belie the reality that computer literacy is low among recently contacted indigenous groups.
 Acaté’s mapping initiative has taken a major step forward by training the Matsés to use the GIS mapping software to produce the maps themselves, independently, thereby providing them the ability to revise current maps or create new maps in the future.

 We knew we were entering into uncharted territory by attempting to teach this complex software to our indigenous partners, who are highly resourceful and motivated, but lacking in computer experience.
 Some of them had never even turned on a laptop before!
 Daunting as it might seem, this challenge brought with it a critically important opportunity to capacitate the Matsés in computer literacy.
 As with the historic Matsés Traditional Medicine Encyclopedia initiative before it, the Matsés Indigenous Map will be created entirely by the Matsés themselves, in their language and for their communities.
 Acaté will facilitate the project by supplying all the support and tools to bring it to reality.